 2017 HD video, color, sound, projection, dimensions vary Duration: 1 min.
 21 sec.
 Courtesy of the artist

-Lê received his M.F.A. from the University of California, Irvine, where he has also taught Studio Art and Visual Culture courses.
-He received his M.A. and Ph.D. from the University of Southern California (Department of American Studies & Ethnicity).
+Lê received his M.F.A. from the University of California, Irvine.
+He received his M.A. and Ph.D. from the University of Southern California.
 His writing has been translated into Chinese, German, Khmer, and Vietnamese.

 The heARTbreak!
 2016 sexperimental video (the teaser featured here) is the outgrowth of Việt Lê’s 2014 solo exhibition at H Project Space, Bangkok, comprised of three related interventions based on the 125 year-old building’s former life as a colonial-era Christian orphanage.
 Queerying time and space, the inter-related projects/ interventions reference the former orphange site, recent protests, as well as Southeast Asian refugee camps in Thailand (2015 was the 40th anniversary of the military engagements in Southeast Asia).

 In a durational performance (24-29 December, 2014), the artist “occupied” H Project Space, conducted research, as well as embodied the historic figure of a lovelorn orphan who once lived in the building.
 During the meditative performance, Lê strung together beads—religious and otherwise—to form (with the assistance of community volunteers) another “curtain” to be hung up inside the space.
 Dealing with longing and loss, desire and despair, the works reference Felix Gonzales Torres’ mournful installations of curtains (Untitled [Blue Curtains], 1989/9) and beads (Untitled [Golden], 1995) as well as Lawrence Chua’s “sinsational” novel Gold by the Inch.